 The Harris Kratka vineyard is high up on the pyramid, quality zin-wise.
 It’s located in the Chalk Hill AVA in southern Alexander Valley in Sonoma.
-Pro Tip: Wine regions can sometimes seem like nesting dolls, with smaller one residing in bigger ones.
-Harris Kratka is a perfect example; the vineyard is located in Chalk Hill wine region which itself is located in Alexander Valley, which is in Sonoma Valley, which is in the California AVA.
+Pro Tip: Wine regions can sometimes seem like nesting dolls, with smaller ones residing in bigger ones.
+Harris Kratka is a perfect example; the vineyard is located in the Chalk Hill wine region, located in Alexander Valley, which is in Sonoma Valley, which is in the California AVA.

 The Zinfandel comes from 50 year plus head-pruned vines.
-This is a very old vineyard, California-wise, and has been under production since the 1970’s, when it’s grapes were sold to Gallo.
-These days it’s grapes go to Rosenblum, along with a significant number of great wineries.
+This is an ancient vineyard, California-wise, and has been under production since the 1970s, when its grapes were sold to Gallo.
+These days its grapes go to Rosenblum, along with a significant number of great wineries.
 This includes Rock Wall, Manzanita Creek, Fieldstone, R&B Cellars, Pezzi-King, Wilson, Carol Shelton, De Lorimier, and Wine Guerrilla.
-That’s an impressive line-up considering this is only a 17 acre vineyard.
+That’s an impressive line-up considering this is only a 17-acre vineyard.